 Other delicious Bangkok food at Jay Fai: Crab Curry (800 THB) and Crab Omelette (800 THB).

-You like duck?
-Than this is a restaurant for you, as all delicious foods in this local restaurant are prepared with delicious duck meat!
+Do you like duck?
+Then this is a restaurant for you, as all delicious foods in this local restaurant are prepared with delicious duck meat!
 My favourite is this clay pot with duck leg and egg noodles.
-On the bottom of the clay pot you’ll find a Chinese gravy, perfect to mix with the duck and tasty noodles.
+On the bottom of the clay pot, you’ll find a Chinese gravy, perfect to mix with the duck and tasty noodles.
 Another Bangkok noodles recommendation you can’t go wrong with.